AdnanMGHaider/pennywise-app/docs/current-task.md

-Milestone 5 – Savings Goals has been completed.
+Milestone 6 – Dashboard Visualization has been completed.

-**Next:** Milestone 6 – Dashboard Visualization
+**Next:** Milestone 7 – GPT-4o Advice Generation

-- Build endpoints to aggregate transaction data by category & by month:
-  - `GET /api/charts/summary` – returns spend breakdown.
+- Integrate with OpenAI’s API to analyze the authenticated user’s last 30 days of spending.
-- Implement service logic to query `transactions` and format results for pie/bar/line charts.
+- Implement `AdviceService` to format transaction data and call GPT-4o.
+- Expose `GET /api/advice` to return 2–3 money-saving suggestions in plain English.
+- Secure the endpoint with existing JWT filters.